 See how to access a work item in DOORS Next by clicking on its traceability link with a Capella model element.

-Evaluation required: the other tool needs to support OSLC-AM providers
+Evaluation required: to connect other tools, they need to support OSLC-AM providers